Vresse-sur-Semois The Little Switzerland of Namur

 Permanent Collection

-• Around 200 works: paintings, drawings, sculptures
+• About 200 works: paintings, drawings, sculptures

-• Artists having worked in the region
+• Artists who worked in the region

 • Thematic temporary exhibitions